A Schematic Definition of Quantum Polynomial Time Computability: Fundamental Notions and Notation

 An \emph{alphabet} is a finite nonempty set of ``symbols'' or ``letters.''
 Given such an alphabet $\Sigma$, a \emph{string} over $\Sigma$ is a finite series of symbols taken from $\Sigma$.
+The \emph{concatenation} of two strings $u$ and $w$ is expressed as $u\cdot w$ or more simply $uw$.
 The \emph{length} of a string $x$, denoted by $|x|$, is the number of all occurrences of symbols in $x$.
 In particular, the \emph{empty string} has length $0$ and is denoted $\lambda$.
-We write $\Sigma^n$ for the subset of $\Sigma^*$ consisting only of all strings of length $n$ and set $\Sigma^*=\bigcup_{n\in\nat} \Sigma^n$ (the set of all strings over $\Sigma$).
+We write $\Sigma^n$ for the subset of $\Sigma^*$ consisting only of all strings of length $n$ and we set $\Sigma^*=\bigcup_{n\in\nat} \Sigma^n$ (the set of all strings over $\Sigma$).
 A \emph{language} over $\Sigma$ is a subset of $\Sigma^*$.
 Given a language $S$, its \emph{characteristic function} is also expressed by $S$; that is, $S(x)=1$ for all $x\in S$ and $S(x)=0$ for all $x\notin S$.
+A function on $\Sigma^*$ (i.e., from $\Sigma^*$ to $\Sigma^*$) is \emph{polynomially bounded} if there exists a polynomial $p$ satisfying $|f(x)|\leq p(|x|)$ for all strings $x\in\Sigma^*$.